nikitavoloboev/data/unix/my-file-system.md

 ```

 ## ~/src/curated
-Keep all the GitHub [curated lists](https://github.com/learn-anything/curated-lists#readme) there where all edits to the `readme.md` files is automatically commited with [Hazel](../macOS/apps/hazel.md).
+Keep all the GitHub [curated lists](https://github.com/learn-anything/curated-lists#readme) there where all edits to the `readme.md` files is automatically committed with [Hazel](../macOS/apps/hazel.md).

 ```bash
 ~/src/curated